Entries for the 2024 competition are now open. Participants have until 17 January 2024 at 23:59 ET to enter.

 The Sigmas application process is easy.
 The no-category rule gives you more opportunities and fewer constraints to have your journalism recognized.

-When entries are open, just submit your work by filling our online form and our Jury and Prize Committee of international experts will take care of the rest.
+Entries are now open.
+You can submit your work by filling our online form and our Jury and Prize Committee of international experts will take care of the rest.
 That’s it.

 You don’t have to think about what category to enter a piece of work in or figure out whether it has a better chance in this category or that category.
 Just send in the work.